calebkinyua1/calebkinyua1/README.md

-- 👋 Hi, I’m @calebkinyua1
+- 👋 Hi, I’m One Dollar ¹$
-- 👀 I’m interested in ...software development,system analysis and design, hacking,Networking, Internet istallation,
+- I do software development,coding,system design,Networking,Internet istallation and other basic IT skills.
-- 🌱 I’m currently learning ...software installations,
+- 🌱 I’m currently learning coding in details
-- 💞️ I’m looking to collaborate on ...
+- 💞️
-- 📫 How to reach me ...
+- 📫
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...